 “Hope Will Come” (As told by Andrew)

 I have a youth on my roster that is experiencing big emotions from life changes.
 Even if he wanted to verbalize them, I’m not sure he could.
 We’ve really been focusing on trying to understand and make sense of what he’s feeling, especially during heightened emotions.
-I ask things like, “does your chest feel tight or knotted up?”.
-At the same time COVID hit, my youth was moved to a new foster home and has been rapidly regressing.
+I ask things like, “Does your chest feel tight or knotted up?”
+At the same time COVID hit, my youth was moved to a new foster home and had been rapidly regressing.
 We still connect on a regular basis, but primarily through a landline phone.
-The woman taking care of him is 74 years old and Facetime is completely foreign.
+The woman taking care of him is 74 years old, and FaceTime is completely foreign.
 You can imagine the hours spent being her technical support.

 I wanted a way for my youth to be able to work through his emotions even when I wasn’t around.
-Our last couple outings together, I took him to a guitar shop and his eyes lit up.
-Playing guitar and writing songs was my way of working through life growing up and I had a hunch it might do the same for him.
+Our last couple of outings together, I took him to a guitar shop, and his eyes lit up.
+Playing guitar and writing songs was my way of working through life growing up, and I had a hunch it might do the same for him.
 We planned on taking lessons together, but with COVID and his new foster home, I wanted to accelerate the process.
 I reached out to the community and found someone willing to donate an acoustic guitar for him.
-I also went back to the local guitar shop we visited together and they loved what I was doing so they hooked us up with lesson books, strings, picks, and the camo strap he was eyeballing.
+I also went back to the local guitar shop we visited together, and they loved what I was doing, so they hooked us up with lesson books, strings, picks and the camo strap he was eyeballing.

 With no lessons, he picked up the guitar and started eagerly writing songs.
 He called back two days later and sang me some songs he wrote.
 It was incredible!
-Not only did he have the skills to write the words and melody, but the bravery to sing them for me and Nona over the phone.
-One was called, “Hope will come”.
+Not only did he have the skills to write the words and melody, but the bravery to sing them for Nona and me over the phone.
+One was called, “Hope will come.”
 Without him even knowing it, his emotions were spilling out through lyrics.
 He was giving me insight into his life that I might have never heard through conversation.
-It has opened up a whole new world that I can’t wait to explore more
+It has opened up a whole new world that I can’t wait to explore more.

 A “No Matter What” Organization